gradienthealth/pydicom-3/doc/reference/elem.valuerep.rst

 .. _api_elem_valuerep:

-Specialized Element Value Representation (:mod:`pydicom.valuerep`)
+Specialized Element Value Representation (:mod:`pydicom3.valuerep`)
 ==================================================================

-.. currentmodule:: pydicom.valuerep
+.. currentmodule:: pydicom3.valuerep

 Representation of the value for data elements with VR of PN, DS, IS, DA, DT or TM and utilities.